Sentinel Lymph Node Biopsy

 - The patient is then prepped and draped for the surgical procedure.

 - A gamma probe is then used to identify the area of maximal signal intensity in order to guide the dissection.
+An incision is then made overlying the area with the highest count on the gamma probe.
+Using a dual approach, sentinel lymph nodes are identified by uptake of radionuclide and blue dye.

 - After the first node is removed, it is moved away from the operative field and checked for a radioactive signal.
 The lymphatic basin should be rechecked and sentinel lymph nodes continue to be removed until the bed count is ten percent of the hottest lymph node (ex vivo count) consistent with background signal.
 All nodes should then be labeled appropriately and sent to pathology fresh for processing as sentinel lymph nodes.